mavenlink/design-system/src/components/popover/popover.md

-The `Popover` component provides functionality somewhere between a modal and a toggletip.
-It doesn't interrupt flow like a modal would, but provides more than the purely informational function of a toggletip.
+The `Popover` component provides functionality somewhere between a modal and a toggle-tip.
+It doesn't interrupt flow like a modal would, but provides more than the purely informational function of a toggle-tip.
 It is a way to allow for greater branching functionality while staying in-flow.

-The `Popover` component provides a ref for getting and setting the `open` state, as well as an `onClose` callback in props.
-These features can be used to more tightly control the open/close functionality, and to return focus to the correct element once closed.
+The `Popover` component provides an API to control the open and/or close functionality: use the ref to get or set the `open` state;

-`Popover`s will close if a `click` or `focusin` event reaches the root `window` (the popover ignores these events if they originate from within it), so click/focus events that should not close the `Popover` should have `stopPropogation` called on them.
+use the `shouldClose` callback to avoid closing the dialog;
+and/or use the `onClose` callback to return focus to correct element.

 ```js
 import Popover from '@mavenlink/design-system/src/components/popover/popover.jsx';